-More so than any other post that I have written thus far, I feel the overwhelming responsibility of making sure I get the post right because the Clearwater Marine Aquarium is so much more than just another tourist attraction.
+More so than any other post that I have written thus far, I feel the overwhelming responsibility of ensuring I get the post right because the Clearwater Marine Aquarium is so much more than just another tourist attraction.
 As a lifelong Florida resident and as someone who has truly enjoyed my time near the ocean, I found myself overcome with a sense of just how important the work being done at this marine rescue and rehabilitation center really is to the central west coast of Florida.

-In the presentations staff members tell the sometimes heartbreaking stories of how each of the permanent residents were rescued and came to be there and you will also hear the remarkable and joyful stories of their recovery and rehabilitation.
+In the presentations, staff members tell the sometimes heartbreaking stories of how each of the permanent residents were rescued and came to be there, and you will also hear the remarkable and joyful stories of their recovery and rehabilitation.
 This is not only a place to view marine life but a place to learn how we as individuals can take a more active part in protecting our environment.
 It is also a place where we can learn the sometimes painful lesson in what can happen when people are careless.

-Winter and Hope, the two bottled nosed dolphins made famous by the 2 Hollywood productions are only 2 of the 4 dolphins that currently have permanent residence at the Clearewater Marine Aquarium.
-The other 2 are named Pj and Nicholas and although they do not have the fame of Winter and Hope, they too have inspirational stories of survival and resilience as do the resident otters, sea turtles, pelicans and sharks.
+Winter and Hope, the two bottled nosed dolphins made famous by the 2 Hollywood productions, are only 2 of the 4 dolphins that currently have permanent residence at the Clearewater Marine Aquarium.
+The other 2 are named Pj and Nicholas, and although they do not have the fame of Winter and Hope, they too have inspirational stories of survival and resilience, as do the resident otters, sea turtles, pelicans, and sharks.

-John and I took our grandchildren ages 4 and 14 with us on our visit and while my 4 year old grandson was not completely entertained the whole time due to a shorter attention span, we did find it helpful to watch one of the Dolphin Tale movies the night before.
-By doing this it created a sense of excitement for him and it greatly enhanced the experience for all of us.
-My fourteen year old granddaughter fell in love with the otters and understandably so because they are adorable.
+John and I took our grandchildren, ages 4 and 14, with us on our visit, and while my 4-year-old grandson was not completely entertained the whole time due to a shorter attention span, we did find it helpful to watch one of the Dolphin Tale movies the night before.
+By doing this, it created a sense of excitement for him, and it greatly enhanced the experience for all of us.
+My fourteen-year-old granddaughter fell in love with the otters, and understandably so because they are adorable.
 A visit to the aquarium provides many opportunities to introduce and teach children about the importance of conservation and preserving our environment.

-General admission to the aquarium is 26.95, kids 3-12 is 21.95 and seniors 60+ is 24.95. ( you can find discount coupons to the aquarium in many of the local publications) Parking in the parking garage is an additional $12.
-In addition to general admission you can also purchase packages for one of the offered eco boat tours in which visitors can get a narrated tour with a first hand look at Florida’s native wildlife in their natural environment.
+General admission to the aquarium is 26.95, kids 3-12 is 21.95, and seniors 60+ is 24.95. ( you can find discount coupons to the aquarium in many of the local publications) Parking in the parking garage is an additional $12.
+In addition to general admission, you can also purchase packages for one of the offered eco boat tours in which visitors can get a narrated tour with a first-hand look at Florida’s native wildlife in their natural environment.

 If you like hearing about all things Florida then please subscribe to our site so we may send future posts straight to your email in box.
 And remember to please like us on Facebook.